ChristophKarlHeck/serial-data-logger-phyto-node/README.md

 ## Features

 - **Serial Communication**: Reads structured binary data from a serial port.
+- **FlatBuffers Decoding**: Decodes serialized messages using the FlatBuffers library.
+- **Dynamic File Naming**: The output file is dynamically named based on the node number and the start time of logging (e.g., P1_2024-11-06 11:58:05.csv).
 - **Data Conversion**: Converts 3-byte raw data into analog voltages using configurable parameters (`databits`, `vref`, `gain`).
 - **Custom Export Options**:
   - Exports processed data to either JSON or CSV files.